This - That - These -Those

 English Grammar Notes - Demonstratives

 This, That, These, Those are called demonstratives and they are used to show the relative distance between the speaker and the noun.

 We use this (singular) and these (plural) to refer to something that is here / near.

 - These are our children. (plural)

 We use that (singular) and those (plural) to refer to something that is there / far.

 Note that the verb changes (i.e. singular / plural) depending on the pronoun that you use.

-You can also use demonstrative pronouns with a noun.
+You can also use demonstratives before a noun.
+These are called demonstrative adjectives.